 What do we really need to survive?
 Air, water and warmth.
 By funding renewable energies and protecting our waters we protect the base of life.
 One of the core tasks of sustainable banking is, in our opinion, the financing of future-proof projects.
 That’s why we invest in Green Bonds.

 Banks need capital to be able to give loans.
 They borrow that money from private investors (like you) or institutional investors (like Tomorrow or our partner Solarisbank) by selling bonds at the stock exchange.
 That’s called refinancing a loan.
 After an agreed period they need to pay back the capital plus interest to the creditor (in this case Tomorrow/Solarisbank).
 At Tomorrow we use your money exclusively to buy bonds which strictly finance sustainable projects.
 Green bonds focus on refinancing environmentally friendly initiatives.
 We invest part of our Tomorrow capital in green bonds issued by Förderbank NRW, Nordic Investment Bank, the state of Germany, KommuneKredit and Hochbahn AG.

 The green bonds are finance products issued by Förderbank NRW to exclusively refinance environmentally friendly projects that explicitly address the United Nations’ 17 Sustainable Development Goals (SDGs).
 In 2019 we invested €10 million and another €5 million in the year 2021.
 The bonds, which each amount to €500 million, have meanwhile been issued for the ninth time and have financed numerous green initiatives in Germany’s region of North Rhine-Westphalia in recent years.
-Their main goal is to expand renewable energy and safeguard nature conservation and environmental protection.
+Their main goal is to expand renewable energy, increasing energy efficiency and safeguard nature conservation and environmental protection.
 In the past, for instance, proceeds from the bond have been used to restore the River Emscher, which has brought huge ecological advantages for the region.